Summer in Warsaw: things to do in Warsaw in the summertime

 The International Music Festival “Chopin and His Europe”

 The second half of August.
-Concerts are held at different locations in Warsaw: Warsaw Philharmonic, Royal Castle Concert Hall, and the Teatr Wielki – Polish National Opera.
+Concerts are held at different locations in Warsaw: the Warsaw Philharmonic, the Royal Castle Concert Hall, and the Teatr Wielki – Polish National Opera.
 Aside from works by Chopin, the repertoire of the Festival includes the music that inspired Chopin, works by younger composers, and the contemporary reception of Chopin’s music.
 More in English, including the detailed agenda of concerts.

 Jewish Culture Festival “Singer’s Warsaw” (Warszawa Singera)